 Reflections of Light

 On the flight back to Europe I stop to reflect on my time in Israel.
-Being there, in an environment so different from the one I have settled into in The Netherlands, seems to conjure up extreme emotions as thoughts about my present life are violently contrasted with my past.
+Being there, in an environment so different from the one I have settled myself into, seems to conjure up extreme emotions, as thoughts about my present life are violently contrasted with my past.
 In my thoughts a recurring theme arises: the dichotomy between falling asleep and being awake.
 This theme colours every experience with a certain light: either a dark shade, like purple flames and grey smoke intermingling on a background of unfathomable black, becoming denser and denser, engulfing me.
 Or a brilliant blinding white with ripples of yellow around the edges, making everything simple and clear in a silence that contains all truths.

 I talk to a friend I’ve known for most of my life, I try to explain, to shed some light on why I see the world the way I do, why we have to change ourselves and our consciousness if we are to survive.
 I am reminded of a story from a lecture that Stockhausen gave in 1970.
 A young girl came to him after a concert of HYMNEN – a two hour journey of electronic music traversing the nations of the world, inter-modulating their national anthems to construct a new pluralistic utopia.
-The girl seemed quite distressed and so she asked the composer if “we really must go through such destruction?”
-His answer was a prophetic yes.
-He explained that a new species is evolving from Men, not biologically but spiritually, and that the ensuing destruction will be caused by the fear of those who are unable to make it.
-What a horrible thing to say, regardless of whether it is true or not, sawing such fear in the hearts of Man.
+The girl seemed quite distressed and so she asked the composer “must we really go through such destruction?”
+His answer was a stark and prophetic yes.
+He explained that a new species is evolving from Man, not biologically but spiritually, and that the ensuing destruction will be caused by the fear of those who are unable to make it.
+What a horrible thing to say, regardless of whether it is true or not, sawing such fear in the hearts of men.
 The fear that we are not going to make it, that I am not going to make it!
 Can this really be the answer?
-As I tell this story to my friend I see him more engaged in his video game… strike three - lights out.
+As I tell this story to my friend I see him more engaged in his video game… strike three.

 A few days ago we marched from Kefar Sava to Jaljulia as a protest against Trump's "peace plan" (read: annexation plan).
 According to one part of the plan citizens from Jaljulia and other Arab towns that are now within the state of Israel would be stripped of their Israeli nationality and be integrated into a future Palestinian state.
 But for now that state does not exist so practically speaking they will remain stateless – business as usual in Israeli politics.